mimoo/disco-c/README.md

 ## Need help?

 This library is still heavily experimental.
 Its goal is to support as many platforms as possible.
 If you need help making it work for a specific platform please post an issue.
 If you have feedback, or suggestions, please post an issue as well.

-## More

-The library is currently optimized for code-size.
-It was done by:

-1. re-writing [Strobe-C](https://strobe.sourceforge.io) to make it smaller in size, simpler and closer to the official specification.
-2. I'm using [tweetNaCl's X25519](https://tweetnacl.cr.yp.to/) implementation.
-Strobe has one from Mike Hamburg as well.
-I need to compare.
-This can be replaced by more robust implementations for hardware devices that want to implement masking and other side-channel mitigation techniques.
-3. I'm using `randombytes()` from [NaCl](https://nacl.cr.yp.to/).
-The idea here is that any platform can provide a `randombytes` function.
-4. I'm using Mike Hamburg's implementation of Keccak-f which is based on [TweetFIPS202](https://keccak.team/2015/tweetfips202.html).
-This can be replaced by an application's own optimzed implementation of Keccak-f if developers are willing to increase the code size and decrease the readability.

-Here are a list of TODOs:

-- [ ] should Disco use [Strobe's Schnorr signature](https://strobe.sourceforge.io/papers/) instead of ed25519?
-It would be smaller in code size.
-The problem is that ed25519 is supported in more languages and is well accepted as a standard.
-On the other hand ed25519 uses SHA-512 which we don't want to support.
-- [ ] write good documentation.
-Doxygen is really ugly.
-Is there a better alternative?
-- [ ] figure out if *randombytes* from *nacl* is enough, check what [libhydrogen](https://github.com/jedisct1/libhydrogen) does
-- [ ] go through each TODO in the code
-- [ ] enforce a maximum message length for the readmessage/writemessage functions?
-(Noise's specification has a limit of 65535 bytes I believe?)
-- [ ] check that I don't crash the application unecessarily (and return errors whenever possible)
-- [ ] cleanup make file, remove -g and ASAN